Fennel

 Fennel (Foeniculum vulgare) is a flowering plant species in the carrot family.
 It is a hardy, perennial herb with yellow flowers and feathery leaves.
-It is indigenous to the shores of the Mediterranean but has become widely naturalized in many parts of the world, especially on dry soils near the sea-coast and on riverbanks.
+It is indigenous to the shores of the Mediterranean but has become widely naturalized in many parts of the world, especially on dry soils near the sea coast and on riverbanks.

 It is a highly flavorful herb used in cooking and, along with the similar-tasting anise, is one of the primary ingredients of absinthe.
-Florence fennel or finocchio (/fɪˈnɒkioʊ/, /-ˈnoʊk-/, [fiˈnɔkkjo]) is a selection with a swollen, bulb-like stem base that is used as a vegetable.
+Florence fennel or finocchio (/fɪˈnɒkioʊ/, /-ˈnoʊk-/, [fiˈnɔkkjo]) is a selection with a swollen, bulb-like stem base (sometimes called bulb fennel) that is used as a vegetable.